Southern massive stars at high angular resolution. Physical separations and mass ratios: Methods

-Apart from the resolved companions, the observed magnitudes may also contain a contribution from unresolved companions, i.e.\ the inner spectroscopic binaries.
-To correct the observed magnitude, we further use the calibration given in Appendix~\ref{sec:absmag} to estimate the magnitude difference.
-As such, we can only do this for systems for which the spectral types of both components are known, i.e.\ double-lined spectroscopic binaries (SB2).
-This method cannot be applied to systems for which the companion spectral type could not be determined, mostly single-lined spectroscopic binaries (SB1), unless the spectroscopic binary was so wide that the secondary could be resolved by \pionier.
-This occurs typically for system with orbital period of a few months to a couple of years, and we could identify four cases in the \smash\ database.
-For the remaining SB1 systems however, the fact that the companion is not seen in the spectrum likely implies that it is faint compared to the primary star, and thus will only have a small contribution to the combined magnitude, and we thus neglect their contribution.
-These systems have been marked in Table~\ref{tab:distance} for reference.
+Apart from the resolved companions, the observed magnitudes may also contain a contribution from unresolved companions, i.e.,\ the inner spectroscopic binaries.
+To correct the observed magnitude, we further used the calibration given in Appendix~\ref{sec:absmag} to estimate the magnitude difference.
+Therefore, we could only do this for systems for which the spectral types of both components are known, i.e.,\ double-lined spectroscopic binaries (SB2).
+This method cannot be applied to systems for which the companion spectral type could not be determined, mostly single-lined spectroscopic binaries (SB1), unless the spectroscopic binary is so wide that the secondary was resolved by \pionier.
+This typically occurs for systems with orbital periods of a few months to a couple of years, and we could identify four cases in the \smash\ database.
+For the remaining SB1 systems, however, the non-detection of the companion in the spectrum likely implies that it is faint compared to the primary star, and thus will only have a small contribution to the combined magnitude, and we thus neglected their contribution.
+These systems are marked in Table~\ref{tab:distance} for reference.

-As a last step, we correct the magnitudes for extinction using the available VJHK-band photometry and the \citet{fitzpatrick1999} extinction curve (see Appendix~\ref{sec:extinction}).
-We then calculate the distance to the system using the absolute H-band magnitude and the apparent H-band magnitude of the primary star corrected for extinction and the contribution from companions.
+As a last step, we corrected the magnitudes for extinction using the available VJHK-band photometry and the \citet{fitzpatrick1999} extinction curve (see Appendix~\ref{sec:extinction}).
+We then calculated the distance to the system using the absolute H-band magnitude and the apparent H-band magnitude of the primary star corrected for extinction and the contribution from companions.
 The resulting distances are given in Table~\ref{tab:distance}.